Building-acoustics-TU-Eindhoven/EAVR-v2/README.md

 # Appendix A: Material List

+Below is a table of valid material names that you can use to tag groups in SketchUp.
+The values given are absorption coefficients (0.0 - 1.0) of three frequency bands (their center frequencies indicated).

 | Material name | Low absorption (400 Hz) | Mid absorption (2500 Hz) | High absorption (15000 Hz) |
 | --- | --- | --- | --- |
 | Brick | 0.03 | 0.04 | 0.07 |